top of page

 #GlitterSport #nobrainer

 The hype was real—and so was the panic.
 The online store crashed under the sheer weight of FOMO-driven fans racing to get their hands on the limited-edition release.
-And the results?
-Absolutely staggering.
 The highly sought-after unicorn edition, capped at just 70,000 units, sold out the same day.

 From WTF? to OMG!